chrthomsen/pygrametl/docs/examples/parallel.rst

     # Inserting facts into the database can be done in the same manner as in a
     # sequential ETL flow, extraction of data from the product dimension is
-    # done automatically by pygrametl.
+    # done automatically by pygrametl
     for row in inputdata:
-        # A new 'row' is created for each fact, as having values not present in a
+        # A new row is created for each fact, as having values not present in a
         # decoupled table that consumes another dimension, can make pygrametl
-        # miscalculate when actuals results are ready, making the framework
+        # miscalculate when the actual results are ready, making the framework
-        # pass a FutureResult object to the database driver instead of the actual
+        # pass a FutureResult to the database which usually raises an error
-        # values, leading to exceptions
         fact = {}
         fact['storeid'] = row['storeid']
         fact['productid'] = productDimension.ensure(row)